Skip to Content

 What word would you use for your custom neon sign?

-This is not the first illuminated sign I have made you should check out my DIY light box sign.
+This is not the first illuminated sign I have made; check out my DIY light box sign.

 Rustic Charm: DIY Wood Signs to Hang in Your Home - DIY & Crafts | A Matter Of Style